Queenscliff, Victoria: Festivals

 The Queenscliff Seafood Feast, a culinary festival using fresh seafood donated by local fishermen, is held annually on Good Friday to raise funds for the Royal Children's Hospital.

 Queenscliff is also home to the Queenscliff Music Festival, a popular annual music festival, held on the last weekend of November, which attracts both local and international acts and is an important part of the town's tourist industry.

+The Queenscliffe Literary Festival is an annual literature festival in the town, first established in 2014.
+Its 2025 edition took place in Queenscliff and the neighbouring town of Point Lonsdale.

 Museums

 Queenscliff has three museums; the Queenscliff Historical Museum, Queenscliff Maritime Museum, and the Fort Queenscliff Museum.

 Sport

 The Queenscliff Football Club is the town's Australian rules football club which participates in the Bellarine Football League.

-Golfers play at the course of the Queenscliff Golf Club at Swan Island.
+Golfers play at the Queenscliff Golf Club at Swan Island.

 Media

-The Queenscliff Herald was founded in 1999 by Greg Wane who edited and managed the newspaper until 2004 when the Murphy family bought the masthead and continue to publish the newspaper.
+The Queenscliff Herald was founded in 1999 by Greg Wane, who edited and managed the newspaper until 2004, when the Murphy family bought the masthead and continue to publish the newspaper.

 The final elimination on the second season of The Mole took place here in late 2000.